-Refer to note 15(g) Financial risk management and financial instruments - fair values, which contains information about estimation of fair values of financial instruments.
+Refer to Note 15(g) Financial risk management and financial instruments - fair values, which contains information about estimation of fair values of financial instruments.

-Refer to note 16 Investment in unconsolidated structured entities which contains information about judgements made in relation to whether the Scheme meets the definition of an investment entity.
+Refer to Note 16 Investment in unconsolidated structured entities which contains information about judgements made in relation to whether the Scheme meets the definition of an investment entity.

 Management have considered the impact from the ongoing COVID-19 pandemic and its impact on the financial statements.
 The areas considered as being potentially affected were the assumptions within our market risk disclosures and the valuation of financial assets.
-Despite the volatility in markets during the year and initial reduction in FUM from 20 February 2020, there has been growth with positive net inflows and strong investment performance.
+Despite the volatility in markets during the year, the Scheme has experienced growth with net inflows and strong investment performance.